 I finally started at the King Alfred Judo Club, in the early 70’s when in my mid twenties.
-I reached 1st Kyu in three years and was I thought training hard, 3 times a week plus summer school in Worthing, to get my dan grade when I hit a wall.
+I reached 1st Kyu in three years and was, I thought, training hard 3 times a week plus summer school in Worthing to get my dan grade when I hit a wall.
 I could not improve, lost weight, became weaker and weaker.
-Six months later I was in the RSCH being stabilised on insulin having been diagnosed with type 1 diabetes just after the birth of my first child.
+Six months later I was in the RSCH being stabilised on insulin having been diagnosed with type 1 diabetes just after the birth of our first child.

 In 2004 William put my name forward when the old Portslade Community College was looking for an Adult Education Tai Chi instructor.
-I had, by then, retired from teaching Maths and IT to care for my wife of 32 years who had suffered a devastating stroke and jumped at the chance.
+I had, by then, retired from teaching Maths and IT to care for my wife of 32 years who had suffered a devastating stroke.
 I learned a lot about tai chi over the eight years I taught there but eventually the admin and mounting disorganisation of the college as it morphed into an Academy meant it was time to leave.

-Meanwhile I took over the teaching at the King Alfred in 2007 when Peter and William decided to focus on their other groups.
-It took a while to rebuild the class but I have a core of 6 regular students (2018), one of whom, Rick, is now a recognised instructor and another who came ‘inside the door’ last year.
+Meanwhile I took over the teaching at the King Alfred in 2009 when Peter and William decided to focus on their other groups.
+It took a while to rebuild the class but I have a core of 6 regular students (2022), one of whom, Rik, is now a qualified instructor and another who has also become a Men-ren.
 We can even get double figures on a good night!